Brumsic Brandon Jr.

-Brumsic Brandon Jr. (April 10, 1927 – November 28, 2014) was an African-American cartoonist whose 1969-1986 Luther was one of the earliest mainstream comic strips to star an African American in the lead role.
+Brumsic Brandon Jr. (April 10, 1927 – November 28, 2014) was an African-American cartoonist whose 1969-1986 Luther was one of the earliest mainstream comic strips to feature an African American in the lead role.

 Early life and career

-Born in Washington, D.C., Brumsic Brandon Jr. was the second of five children born to Brumsic Brandon Sr., a Union Station porter, and Pearl Brooks Brandon.
+Brandon Jr. was born in Washington, D.C., on April 10, 1927, the second of five children born to Brumsic Brandon Sr., a Washington Union Station porter, and Pearl Brooks Brandon.
 He attended school in the segregated Armstrong public school district.
 While still a teen, with his art ambitions supported by family and a high school art teacher, Brandon began submitting comic-strip ideas to newspapers.
 After studying art at New York University, he was drafted into the U.S. Army.
 Following two years of service in post-World War II occupied Germany, where he reached the rank of sergeant, he returned to New York City and drew comics after his workdays in various jobs.
 His employers included RCA and Bray Studios, where he worked as an animator.

 He published his first cartoon in 1945, and drew editorial cartoons as well as caricatures, some of which were collected in the 1966 book Damned If We Do, and Damned If We Don't, published by the San Jose, California chapter of the Civil Rights organization CORE and the Santa Clara Valley Friends of SNCC.